This post may contain affiliate links. Please read my disclosure.

-- Take the dough and spread it over a parchment lined 8 x 13" pan, pressing it firmly down.
+- Take the dough and spread it over a parchment paper lined 8 x 8" pan.

 - Press each pretzel lightly into the dough leaving only a small amount of space between each.

-- Bake the dough for 20-30 minutes, until it just starts to brown.
+- Bake the dough for 20-25 minutes, until the edges just start to brown

 - Let cool completely in fridge before adding the caramel.